 For salespeople and anyone looking to book meetings throughout the week, this can be a time-consuming and frustrating task.
 Either an assistant is needed, or it involves a considerable amount of back-and-forth to find a meeting time that works.

 With AI-powered appointment booking, these problems are solved.
 Complete multi-channel solutions can be established including voice-based AI-powered chatbots that make booking appointments for companies easy and cost-effective.

 #4: Recruitment and HR On-boarding

 Recruitment and HR is another area where automated AI-powered software is making a positive and noticeable impact.
-Instead of tasking staff on manual activities, AI is being used in dozens of creative and useful ways.
+Instead of tasking staff on manual activities, AI is being used in dozens of creative and useful ways, including the use of an HR chatbot to assist with various HR-related tasks.
 From automated candidate sourcing, sifting through resumes for keywords and skills, to candidate rediscovery/re-targeting and candidate matching.

 Thanks to a powerful combination of social media and automation, AI-powered solutions are ideal in an HR and recruitment environment, making it easier to source, select, and onboard new talent.

 Healthcare is another sector where AI use cases are making a big difference.
 For example, the Massachusetts General Hospital in partnership with NVIDIA, is allowing the hospital to use AI-powered machines for disease detection, diagnosis, and treatment plans.